ldemske/ldemske.github.io/resume.md

 **Technical Writer III**
 **Thermo King/Trane Technologies (Contract)**
 **July 2023 - Present**
+· Create new technical content and instructive materials for Certified Pre-Owned Program
-·	Created service manuals for HVAC unit maintenance with PTC Arbortext Editor and Windchill ·	Interviewed service technicians to create accurate and helpful procedural documentation
+·	Create service manuals for HVAC unit maintenance with PTC Arbortext Editor and Windchill
+·	Interview service technicians to create accurate and helpful procedural documentation
-·	Collaborated with SMEs to ensure technical accuracy of documentation ·	Edited and enhanced engineering prints for publication with Adobe Illustrator
+·	Consult with SMEs to ensure technical accuracy of documentation
-·	Edited images to supplement instructional documentation with Adobe Photoshop
+· Edit images to supplement technical documentation with Adobe Photoshop
+· Edit and enhanced engineering prints for publication wih Adobe Illustrator

 **Technical Writer**
 **The Toro Company (Contract)**